awsdocs/amazon-sqs-developer-guide/doc_source/getting-started.md

 **Note**
 The name of a FIFO queue must end with the `.fifo` suffix\.
-For more information on the `ContentBasedDeduplication` attribute, see [Exactly\-Once Processing](FIFO-queues.md#FIFO-queues-exactly-once-processing)\.
+For more information about the `ContentBasedDeduplication` attribute, see [Exactly\-Once Processing](FIFO-queues.md#FIFO-queues-exactly-once-processing)\.

 ## Sending Messages Synchronously<a name="send-messages-synchronously"></a>